dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-versions.md

 Of course, if one model version makes meaningful and substantive changes to logic in another, it may not be possible to optimize it in this way.
 At that point, the cost of human intuition and legibility is more important than the cost of recomputing similar transformations.

 We expect to develop more opinionated recommendations as teams start adopting model versions in practice.
 One recommended pattern we can envision: Prioritize the definition of the `latest_version`, and define other versions (old and prerelease) based on their diffs from the latest.
 How?
-- Define the properties and configuration for the latest version in the top-level model yaml, and the diffs for other versions below (via `include`/`exclude`)
+- Define the properties and configuration for the latest version in the top-level model YAML, and the diffs for other versions below (via `include`/`exclude`)
 - Where possible, define other versions as `select` transformations, which take the latest version as their starting point
-- When bumping the `latest_version`, migrate the SQL and yaml accordingly.
+- When bumping the `latest_version`, migrate the SQL and YAML accordingly.

 In the example above, the third point might be tricky.
 It's easier to _exclude_ `country_name`, than it is to add it back in.
 Instead, we might need to keep around the full original logic for `dim_customers.v1`—but materialize it as a `view`, to minimize the data warehouse cost of building it.
 If downstream queriers see slightly degraded performance, it's still significantly better than broken queries, and all the more reason to migrate to the new "latest" version.